pfrest/mock-saml2-idp/README.md

 ```

 > [!IMPORTANT]
-> It is required for your `mock-saml2-idp` instance to be reachable from your SP directly if you are using automatic
+> Your `mock-saml2-idp` instance must be reachable from your SP directly if you are using automatic configuration via
-> configuration via the metadata URL.
-If your SP cannot reach the IdP at the specified URL (e.g. blocked by firewall,
+> the metadata URL.
+If your SP cannot reach the IdP at the specified URL (e.g., blocked by a firewall, no route to
-> no route to host, etc.) you will need to use manual configuration to proceed.
+> host, etc.), you will need to use manual configuration to proceed.

 ### Manual Configuration